 Banks control money.
-For most people, banks only track how much money each customer deposits, stores that money, and allows their customer to remove money.
+For most people, banks track how much money each customer deposits, how that money is stored, and allows the customer to withdraw (take out) money.
 However, you also would go to bank if you needed a loan for a car or house.
 Banks make money by loaning money.
-Although banks do many things, their primary role is to take in funds—called deposits—from those with money, pool them, and lend them to those who need funds.
+Although banks do many things, their primary role is to take in funds — called deposits — from those with money, pool these funds, and lend them to those in need.

 Banks and credit unions, discussed below, are the best way to handle your money and make it easy when opening a bank account for felons.